UPPMAX/R-python-julia-matlab-HPC/docs/matlab/add_onsMatlab.rst

 The install location of an add-on depends on its type.
 MATLAB installs MathWorks® products in the matlabroot folder and hardware support packages in the folder returned by matlabshared.supportpkg.getSupportPackageRoot.
 For more information about a specific support package install location, see the documentation for the package.

-- Linux® — ~/MATLAB Add-
+- Linux® — ~/MATLAB Add-Ons

 It's in the path so it should be possible to run directly if you don't need to run a installation file.